-We are very pleased to announce the 33rd session of ShamansCave classes will start in the week of October 18th, 2013!
+We are very pleased to announce the 34th session of ShamansCave classes will start in the week of January 18th, 2014! (note: postponed one week from original announcement)

 Beginning level classes offered this session are: